emizoripx/client-fel/README.md

                     });

     ```

-## Some Notes
-- Invoices are created using branch_number = 0 , and compra-venta as a type of document sector

 ## Usage of commands in artisan

 - `php artisan emizor:make-patch [name of file patch]` this command will generate a file that will be executed as migrations.
 This files will be stored in src\Patches